DylanMeeus/springboot_jwt_blog/_posts/2016-08-27-aspnet-core-apis-with-swagger-and-autorest.markdown

 ---

-**TL;DR:** Swagger is the most used API Specification Framework.
-In this article we'll guide you in creating Swagger-documented APIs and automatically-generated clients with Autorest.
+**TL;DR:** Swagger is the most used API specification framework.
+In this article we'll guide you in creating Swagger-documented APIs and automatically generated clients with Autorest.
 The full code is available at [this GitHub repository](https://github.com/ealsur/auth0swagger).

 ---

 Since the very beginning, there has always been a way of **documenting** or describing your web-exposed services.
-Whether it was [SOAP](https://en.wikipedia.org/wiki/SOAP) on XML Web Services or Contracts for [WCF-enabled](https://msdn.microsoft.com/library/ms731082(v=vs.110).aspx) Services, there has always been some way to ease the complicated task of service-integration, but **what about REST APIs?**
+Whether it was [SOAP](https://en.wikipedia.org/wiki/SOAP) on XML Web Services or Contracts for [WCF-enabled](https://msdn.microsoft.com/library/ms731082(v=vs.110).aspx) Services, there has always been some way to ease the complicated task of service integration, but **what about REST APIs?**

 ## Enter Swagger

-[Swagger](http://swagger.io/) is an [Open Source API Specification Framework](https://github.com/OAI/OpenAPI-Specification) that enables interactive documentation, discoverability and SDK generation over your existing REST API.
+[Swagger](http://swagger.io/) is an [open source API specification framework](https://github.com/OAI/OpenAPI-Specification) that enables interactive documentation, discoverability and SDK generation over your existing REST API.
 Consisting mainly of a **Swagger.json** file which describes your API, this means that you don’t actually have to change anything in your current REST API methods and calls to take advantage of Swagger.
 There are [plenty of tools](http://swagger.io/tools/) to generate and consume a Swagger definition.

 By the end of this article, and using a subset of these tools, you will be able to document and consume your APIs entirely on **ASP.NET Core**, speeding up integrations with any possible authenticated client.

 ## Tools of the trade

-Since we will be working on ASP.NET Core (you can obtain the Runtime and Client tools [here](http://get.asp.net/) for any platform), everything I mention on this article will be Open Source, and at the end, you will have all the code available at the [Github repository](https://github.com/ealsur/auth0swagger).
+Since we will be working on ASP.NET Core (you can obtain the Runtime and Client tools [here](http://get.asp.net/) for any platform), everything I mention on this article will be open source, and at the end, you will have all the code available at the [Github repository](https://github.com/ealsur/auth0swagger).

 As a starting point we will be using [Yeoman](http://yeoman.io/)’s [ASP.NET generator](https://github.com/OmniSharp/generator-aspnet).
 We could use a Visual Studio template or even run a `dotnet new`, but Yeoman is probably the most widely used scaffolding tool nowadays.